-	The use of runners will be determined at each carnival at the pre-carnival managers meeting.
+The use of runners will be determined at each championship at the pre-championship managers meeting.
 One team official acting as a runner from each participating team is to wear a uniform which is distinctive and identifiable to their Area Association team.

 5.3.13 Interchange area

 Will be the area directly in front of the team manager's interchange area.
 This coaching area is to be defined at the start of each game.
 All team interchanges are to take place from this area.

 In the event of wet weather, heavy dew or muddy ground conditions, wet weather footballs can be used, if available.
 The championship convener or state convener will be given the responsibility of making this decision.

 5.3.15 Football size

 The match ball will be of leather or wet weather rubber composition and shall be the size 3 for 12 -13 years.

 5.3.16 Association teams shall consist of twenty-two (22) team players with all nominated players taking the field during every match.
 Injured players and late team withdrawals are the exception to this rule.